 Deakin University Nursing Arts Laboratory: A six-week program working with third year psychiatric nursing students.
 We developed stories from students' experiences using Theatre of the Oppressed techniques and presented a public forum dealing with an ethical dilemma.

-Voice and the actor and the integration of the Alexander Technique in Actor Training.
+- Voice and the actor and the integration of Alexander Technique in Actor training

-- AUSTAT (Australian Society of Teachers of the Alexander Technique)
+- Australian Society of Teachers of the Alexander Technique (AUSTAT)

-- ADSA (Australasian Drama and Performance Studies Association)
+- Australasian Drama and Performance Studies Association (ADSA)